There’ve been some changes at Canada Moto Guide over the last few months, and some new writers and contributors.

 Jeff lives somewhere down on the Niagara Peninsula and we force him to test ride fabulous motorcycles for CMG.
 He also tests cars for various automotive publications, and works as a producer and photographer for a Hamilton-based video production company.
 Sometimes, he remembers to focus.

-Bike tester and raconteur
+Bike tester and man about town

 Newbie and wannabe

 Matt doesn’t know much about bikes and only just got his basic licence, but he reminds us what it’s like to be getting into this passion.
 He’s decided he loves bikes but he’s a car guy really, and reviews exotic machinery for The Globe and Mail.
 We don’t hold that against him.
 Much.